 This article begins with a discussion on the effects of alloying and impurity elements on the properties of aluminum cast alloys and their chemical compositions.
-It describes various means of structural control, namely, chemistry control, control of element ratios based on the stoichiometry of intermetallic phases, and control of solidification conditions.
+It describes the various means of structural control, namely, chemistry control, control of element ratios based on the stoichiometry of intermetallic phases, and control of solidification conditions.
 The article discusses the modification and grain refinement of aluminum-silicon alloys by the use of modifiers and refiners to influence eutectic and hypereutectic structures in aluminum-silicon alloys.
-It provides information on the foundry alloys for specific casting applications.
-The article concludes with a discussion on the heat treatment practices and properties of aluminum casting alloys.
+It provides information on foundry alloys for specific casting applications.
+The article concludes with a discussion on the heat treatment...

 J. Fred Major, Aluminum and Aluminum Alloy Castings, Casting, Vol 15, ASM Handbook, Edited By Srinath Viswanathan, Diran Apelian, Raymond J. Donahue, Babu DasGupta, Michael Gywn, John L. Jorstad, Raymond W. Monroe, Mahi Sahoo, Thomas E. Prucha, Daniel Twarog, ASM International, 2008, p 1059–1084, https://doi.org/10.31399/asm.hb.v15.a0005331